 Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
 This is best if you are printing the PDF double-sided.
 For example, books usually have chapters set to always start on an odd-numbered (right-hand) page.
 When the previous chapter ends on an odd page, LibreOffice inserts a blank page between the two odd pages.
 This option controls whether to export that blank page.

-Earlier versions of LibreOffice had the option:

-Embed standard fonts: Normally the 14 standard PostScript fonts were not embedded in a PDF file, because PDF readers already contained these fonts.
-However, you could choose to embed these fonts in all PDF documents created by LibreOffice to enhance display accuracy in PDF viewers.
-The PostScript fonts are now embedded by default.
+View PDF after export: Your default PDF viewer will open and display the newly exported PDF.

 Initial View page of PDF Options dialog

 On the Initial View page (Figure 116), you can choose how the PDF opens by default in a PDF viewer.
 The selections should be self-explanatory.